-- ☑ Establish Customer Service policies, practices and procedures for providing services to people with disabilities - ☑ Train staff, volunteers, contractors and any other people who interact with the public on your behalf on a number of topics as outlined in the AODA Customer Service Standard. - Provide goods and services to persons with disabilities in an integrated manner with those who do not have disabilities and alternatives when needed or requested - Ask "How may I help you?" instead of jumping to conclusions about what the person with a disability may need - ☑ Use "Person first" terminology, eg. Person with a communication disability - ☑ Create a way(s) for people with disabilities to give you feedback
+- ☑ Establish Customer Service policies, practices and procedures for providing services to people with disabilities - ☑ Train all staff, volunteers, contractors and anyone who provides goods, services or facilities to customers on your organization's behalf on a number of topics as outlined in the AODA Customer Service Standard, including how to interact with people with different disabilities. - Provide goods and services to persons with disabilities in an integrated manner with those who do not have disabilities and alternatives when needed or requested - Ask "How may I help you?" instead of jumping to conclusions about what the person with a disability may need - ☑ Use "Person first" terminology, eg. Person with a communication disability - ☑ Create a way(s) for people with disabilities to give you feedback